In Rural U.S., Fears of Virus Seem Far Away as Stores Reopen

 Thompson said she practices social distancing and “we’re all doing what we’re supposed to do."

 By contrast, in some rural parts of states where stay-at-home orders remain in place, local leaders have pledged defiance.
-The mayor of Grants, New Mexico, population 9,000, led a rally Monday attended by dozens of people urging nonessential businesses to reopen.
+The mayor of Grants, New Mexico, population 9,000, led a rally Monday where dozens urged nonessential businesses to reopen.

 Only a fraction of people in the state have been infected by COVID-19, and it doesn’t make sense to keep small businesses closed, Mayor Martin “Modey” Hicks said.
 New Mexico has more than 2,800 confirmed cases of the virus and 104 deaths.

-Note: This story has been corrected to show Picchioni’s IGA supermarket was misspelled Picchinoni’s.